mondeja/leptos-fluent/book/src/languages.md

 - `es-ES` is built with the name `"Español (España)"` because it's defined as an [ISO 639 language code] and a [ISO 3166 region code].

-This enforces that an user will always be able to select their language in their own language, and not in the current language of the application.
+This enforces that a user will always be able to select their language in their own language, and not in the current language of the application.

 ## Inferred language names